10-3-pursuit/project-budget-app-reboot/README.md

    **Note:** You may use the same component or two different component for the Create and Edit functionality
 1. When an edited resource form is submitted, the resource should be edited in the database and the user should be brought to that new resource's Show page or to the main page where the resource has been added.
 1. On the resource's Show page, there should be a button to delete the current show page.
 If not using router that Delete button should be connected to the resource.
-1. Using the resource's data, perform a calculation that can be performed on the front-end application and displayed to the user on the Index page.
+1. Using the resource's data, perform a calculation that can be performed on the frontend application and displayed to the user on the Index page.
 For example, the bank account total should be visible.
 In addition to the total, the CSS should change based on the value - use a greenish color if the bank account total is above 100, use a yellowish color if the bank account total is between 0 and 100 and a reddish color if the bank account total is less than 0.
 You can change the background or text or both.

 ### Stretch goals